statusfailed/ezmlir/README.md

 Then you produce a host binary like this:

-    ./ezmlir.py myfile.mlir mybinary.o
+    python main.py sample.mlir # add --suffix=-20 to set tool paths to e.g. mlir-opt-20

-... which will have the functions in your module as symbols.
+then you will have an object file `matmul_chain.o` with a `matmul_chain` symbol in your output.

-That's it.

 # Dependencies